Why Do Babies Move So Much in Their Sleep?

 FAQs:

 It’s completely normal for babies to move around a lot at night – they’ll also make a lot of weird noises, including moaning.
 Rest assured this is also normal.
+If you have any concerns, discuss them further with your pediatrician.

 If your baby’s movements are not disrupting their sleep or hurting them, you can just let them be.
 If your baby’s movements are disrupting their sleep, try to establish an age-appropriate sleep schedule and follow a bedtime routine.
 This may help build up their sleep drive and create a deeper, more restful sleep for them.